Carrot Apple & Bacon Breakfast Hash (Whole 30, Paleo, AIP)

 The Ingredients You’ll Need for the Carrot, Apple & Bacon Breakfast Hash

+- Leeks.
 Leeks are easily one of my favorite vegetables!
 They add an onion flavor without being too overpowering.
-You can also use actual onions, or a leafy green like kale in this hash in place of leeks, but I think leeks are the best choice.
+You can also use actual onions or a leafy greens like kale in this hash in place of leeks, but I think leeks are the best choice.

 PrintCarrot Apple & Bacon Breakfast Hash (Whole 30, Paleo, AIP)